lacoco-lab/lacoco-lab.github.io/courses/compositionality-2024/index.markdown

 **Time (block seminar):** 1-4 pm Monday, Wednesday, and Friday in September 2024, week TBD; possibly Sept.
 9, 11, and 13 - or the following week, so Sept.
 16, 18, 20.
 We can adjust the dates based on interest from seminar participants.

-In addition, there will be an introductory lecture + coordination session during the summer semester (June or July), date and time TBD.
+In addition, there will be an introductory lecture + coordination session **3-5 pm Monday June 24**, in the Fishbowl, 3rd floor in C7 4.

 **Room:** TBD